 In addition to attending classroom-style lectures and learning the laws involved in police work, cadets will be trained on effective and essential methods required on duty as a cop.

-Cadets will be taught how to use their weapons safely, work on marksmanship, and how to care for, carry, store, and maintain their weapons.
+Cadets will be taught how to use their weapons safely, work on marksmanship, and care for, carry, store, and maintain their weapons.
 New recruits are also taken through tactical firing and marksmanship exercises.

 Physical Fitness Programs